pbrzosko/pbrzosko/README.md

 - Everyone always praised me as a someone that it is nice to work with.
 It is simply because I tend not to be in conflict with others.
 I'd rather try to solve problems, not create new ones.
 - I am also able to work efficiently without supervision, because I always try to organize my work efficiently and focus on the task.
-- My father always told me _"do something good, or not do it at all"_.
+- My father always told me _"do something good, or do not do it at all"_.
 I commit to this motto all the time.
 Of course, in software development there are budgets and timelines, so I always try to select a solution that is the best from technical aspect, but it also fits into project limitations.
 - I don't like wasting time on nothing: meetings - keep it short and concise, solutions - make a Proof Of Concept and evaluate it instead of hours of divagations.